Skip to main content

 Do Buildium or Condo Control handle reserve fund compliance?

 Neither Buildium nor Condo Control separates operating and reserve funds as distinct accounting pools or tracks reserve funding levels against reserve study targets.
 Reserve compliance requires manual tracking outside both platforms.
+BoardStack includes fund accounting with operating and reserve fund separation on by default, plus reserve compliance tracking tied to your reserve study projections.

 Which is better for a small condo association under 50 units?

 Buildium has no unit minimum and published pricing, making it easier to evaluate for small associations.
 Condo Control's custom pricing process adds friction for small communities that need a quick budget number.
-Neither is ideal for volunteer boards — both assume some level of professional management familiarity.
+Neither is ideal for volunteer boards, both assume some level of professional management familiarity.

 Verdict

 Buildium is a reasonable choice for condo associations that need per-unit accounting and can handle the setup cost.
 Condo Control works for larger condos that want amenity management.
 Neither replaces fund accounting for reserve compliance.
 If that is a requirement, look elsewhere.
+BoardStack ($29-$149/mo billed annually flat) includes fund accounting with operating and reserve fund separation and reserve compliance tracking, without per-unit pricing or a sales call.
+For self-managed boards evaluating these tools because financial governance is the real gap, BoardStack is the stronger fit: it combines fund separation, reserve compliance tracking, and board-operable workflows in one system.

 What is the difference between Buildium and Condo Control?